-202 Similar examples exist for other processes, which may also have complex numerical scenarios involved, 203 aka nonlinearities in material laws and heat flow or property propagation in general terms.
-Examples 204 include batch crystallizers, wet granulation in shear mixers (high or low), including the fluid bed drying of 205 tableting processes, as the special distribution of properties within a single tablet is not always uniform.
-206 In summary, the larger the reactor is (or shall we better say the process equipment to describe in an 207 abstract way everything from a chemical reactor to a powder handling system), the less control we have 208 over the real conditions that transform the material.
-Consequences of that statement are amongst others 209 that the quality of the transformation is only loosely controlled, and a robust or in other words forgiving 210 product or formulation is needed to limit the impact of this.
-Again in our exothermic reaction example 211 with poor control at the micro-level of reactive conditions like temperature and mixing, local overheating 212 may occur and even degrade the product through a deteriorating follower reaction or decomposition.
-In 213 the batch world these by-products will be diluted into the entire batch and will raise impurities.
-Similar 214 effects can be named for almost any other unit operation: in wet granulation local over granulation would 215 come to mind, in tablet formation capping as a consequence of inhomogeneity of process conditions and 216 so on, the list is long.
-So, in other words, a different scale of unit operation has a fairly high chance of 217 quality attributes being scale dependant.
-One can even drill this down to a tablet size being the 218 determining factor for the last "material transformation" in the pharmaceutical delivery chain, the 219 dissolution in the patient's stomach.
-The consistency potential of continuous processing is thus significant 220 both in terms of quality but also as set out below the opportunities for more rapid scale-up.
-221
+Similar examples exist for numerous other processes, which may even have largely complex numerical scenarios involved, aka nonlinearities in material laws and heat flow or property propagation in general terms.
+Other examples include batch crystallizers, wet granulation in shear mixers (high or low), fluid bed drying of even tableting processes, as the special distribution of properties within a single tablet is not always uniform and numerous others.
+In summary, the larger the reactor is (or shall we better say the process equipment to describe in an abstract way everything from a chemical reactor to a powder handling system), the less control we have over the real conditions that transform the material.
+Consequences of that statement are amongst others that the quality of the transformation is only loosely controlled and a robust or in other words forgiving product or formulation is needed to limit the impact of this.
+Again in our exothermic reaction example with poor control at the micro-level of reactive conditions like temperature and mixing, local overheating may occur and even degrade the product through a deteriorating follower reaction or decomposition.
+In the batch world these by-products will be diluted into the entire batch and will raise impurities.
+Similar effects can be named for almost any other unit operation: in wet granulation local over granulation would come to mind, in tablet formation capping as a consequence of inhomogeneity of process conditions and so on, the list is long.
+So, in other words, a different scale of unit operation has a fairly high chance of quality attributes being scale dependant.
+One can even drill this down to a tablet size being the determining factor for the last "material transformation" in the pharmaceutical delivery chain, the dissolution in the patient's stomach.
+The consistency potential of continuous processing is thus significant both in terms of quality but also as set out below the opportunities for more rapid scale-up.

-222 2.4.
+2.4.
 Rapid scale-up post Clinical trials

-223 224 In terms of the challenges in commercial scale-up of continuous processes, once the manufacturing 225 process has been established within the Clinical trial regime, these are widely recognized as being 226 significantly smaller and less expensive than for traditional batch processes.
+In terms of the challenges in commercial scale-up of continuous processes, once the manufacturing process has been established within the Clinical trial regime, these are widely recognized as being significantly smaller and less expensive than for traditional batch processes.